mochi-hpc-experiments/mochi-boot-camp/README.md

 # System access for hands-on development

 We will be using systems in the [Joint Laboratory for System Evaluation (JLSE)](http://jlse.anl.gov) at ANL for all boot camp experiments.
-See the [System access instructions](SYSTEM.md) for information about how to use the nodes.
-There will be time in Session 2 on Tuesday to set things up.
+You can find documentation for logging into the JLSE environment and running code there as part of [Session 2: Hands-on](sessions/s2-hands-on/README.md).

 # Session materials